without Internet Explorer,

 The weather has changed a little bit here in Acrophet's land.
 A westerly wind has shifted the band's sound more toward the salty Bay Area, stiffening these eleven tracks with a crisper resonance without becoming totally immersed in the concept.
 With this shift the fiery foursome who only humbly sprinkled progressivism onto their debut expand their horizons multidimensionally with "Haunting Once Again", "Legend Has It", and "The American Zone 1990", three tunes corralling the all-out thrash and hardcore ambush for combined melodic and harmonic professionalism.

 And speaking of hardcore, more prevalent than the California crunch is the intrinsic hardcore instinct that is hardened into (something more) concrete.
-Rollers like "Dependency", "Silent Insanity" and up-close muzzle blast "Dead All Day" fly to the limit, Baumann's vox leaning more toward angry shouts akin to a less death-fuzzed Sacred Reich or even near-future Biohazard, and two times the hollered backing vocal racket of the debut dissuades no part of this.
+Rollers like "Dependency", "Silent Insanity" and up-close muzzle blast "Dead All Day" fly to the limit with Baumann's vox leaning more toward angry shouts akin to a less death-fuzzed Sacred Reich or even near-future Biohazard, and two times the hollered backing vocal racket of the debut dissuades no part of this.
 Think what you will of the style, but most (good) hardcore is morose, angrier sounding than punk, and is as stealthy as metal trashcans rolling down a mountain.
-There're worse things out there to find in a band's mix i.e. heavy (as in loads of it) psych, saxophone solos, and anything associated with jug bands.
+There're worse things out there to find in a band's mix i.e. long psychedelic interludes, saxophone solos, and anything associated with jug bands.

 In addition, the wind and a cleaner production has wiped away a layer or two from the debut's whiplash intensity, leaving in its wake a more cloudless atmosphere smoothing over the former craters on a landscape that was almost Morbid Saint dangerous.
 But the speed still motors with an exclamation point...there were three punctuating it at one time, but the fervor has curtailed a few jots to make way for other things progressive and geographic already spoken of.